 “We would keep vigil over the remnants of the Splitting.
 So long as a single human breathed, we would be the vultures clearing away the corpse of the Fourth World, letting life arise from death.”

 By this point, I could no longer see the paintings on the wall — or if paintings even lay there to see.
 I couldn’t see a wall, or fire, or priests, at all.
 I had traveled, in moments, to the grasslands of the west, or what I imagined them to look like, at the foot of a great mountain.
 The mountain looked red, the grass yellow, and the sky white.
 I felt the heat of the sun as though it sat right on top of me and then I fell inside the mountain and darkness swallowed me up.
 And then I burned more painfully than I had with the sun on my scalp.
 My hair fell out.
 My flesh bubbled and boiled and cracked and rotted.
 I became weak.
 I coughed up blood.
 Every part of me disintegrated in the burning darkness, leaving only a skeleton.

 Then that skeleton floated up out of the mountain, through rock and salt and barrels, and into the sun’s blinding light once again.

-“We come now to the fourth and final tower, called Assiah,” I heard Brother Willem’s voice say.
+“We come now to the fourth and final tower, called Assiah,” I heard Brother William’s voice say.
 It echoed through the mountains.

 I opened my jaw to call out to him: “My father, my father,” but I had no muscles to form the words.
 I had no joints to keep my jaw attached to my skull, so it fell off, clattering down the mountainside.